vakazhev/keybind-planner/README.md

 ## Keybind Planner

-The project to help plan you keybinds for MMO, or anything else.
+The project to help you in planning your keybinds for MMO RPG, IDE, etc.

 #### Example